aaronmalone/nsf-cdi-wiki/SUCM-Model.md

 * Plant Online (?)
 * Price per generation unit (?)

+### NOTE to AMY on OUTPUT definitions
+You can specify JSON formatted (HashMap) data containers for the variable data such as plant generation, etc.  We have added a HashMap datatype to LAPIS to support cases such as this.

 ## USAGE EXAMPLE
 Provide a brief summary of the steps required to run your model and a code example (such as example inputs and expected output).